 An owner is not allowed to evict or repossess an apartment if the tenant or the tenant’s spouse meets these conditions:

 Even in this situation, an owner can repossess an apartment in some cases.
+For example, if an owner is also 70 years old or more, he or she can repossess an apartment to live there.
 Contact the Régie du logement to learn more.

 Do tenants who must leave after a repossession or eviction get compensation (money)?

 The owner must pay the tenant both compensation equal to three months’ rent and reasonable moving expenses.

 The three-month compensation must be paid when the lease ends.
 The moving expenses are when the tenant presents supporting documents (receipts, invoices, truck rental contract, etc.).

 Tenants who think the compensation should be higher than the amount they received can apply to the Régie du logement to set the amount.

 Unless there is an agreement with the landlord, the tenant must apply to the Régie du logement to get compensation for moving costs.

 If the Régie authorized the owner to repossess the apartment or evict the tenant, it can also impose conditions, such as obliging the owner to pay moving costs or postponing the date the tenant must leave.

 What can a tenant do if the owner acted illegally?